 - Thyroid hormones (secreted by the thyroid gland) control the rate of bone remodeling, although an excess may disproportionately increase bone resorption

-- Sex hormones (estrogen and testosterone) stimulate bone formation
+- Sex hormones (estrogen and testosterone) stimulate bone formation; estrogen also keeps osteoclasts in check

 And, of course, we need well-functioning digestive and liver function to ensure that we extract nutrients effectively from our food.
 So, just as our bones support our whole body, a whole lot of physiological elements need to come together to support our bones.